wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 The array of Service Mesh technologities in the field are design to help enginers and archiects improve the  security, obsevrality and traffic control of an organisation's microservices.

-On the heels of last year's Log4J and Log4Shell vulenabirlieis;irrspiective of industrt, a zero-trust access model should be accepted as standard practice
+On the heels of last year's Log4J and Log4Shell vulenabirlieis*; irrspiective of industrt, a zero-trust access model should be accepted as standard practice

 ### What is mTLS?

 Usually whenone visits a browser with HTTPS prefixed ot the URL ; the broswer will attempt to validate the server's certificate to make sure they're really who they say they are.

-mTLS uphols this Zero Trust paradigm by extending typical service-side SSL by requiring the client to present its certiicates for validation as part of the TLS handshake.
+mTLS uphols this Zero Trust paradigm by extending typical service-side SSL, also requiring the client to present its certiicates for validation as part of the TLS handshake.

 ## About the example